MichaelSiehl/Atomic_Subroutines--Part_3--How_To_Process_Array_Data/README.md

 <br />
 The relevant codes are:<br />

-- The OOOPimscEnum_ImageActivityFlag integer-based enumeration for synchronization of the array transfer as a whole:
+- The OOOPimscEnum_ImageActivityFlag integer-based enumeration for synchronization of the array transfer as a whole (only the last few enumeration values are required with the example program yet):

 ```fortran
 !***  ImageActivityFlag: